nodejs/community-committee/governance/README.md

 Attend the meetings of the working group or initiative, investigate issues tagged as `good first issue`, open issues and pull requests, or provide insight via GitHub.

-Individuals can open an issue asking to be an invited Guest to CommComm meetings.
-You can find a great example of such an issue [here](https://github.com/nodejs/community-committee/issues/142)!

 ## Collaborators

 CommComm Collaborators are active contributors with write access to the repo(s)